 Of course, for many people, paying for living accommodations and care in the later years of life can be expensive.
 You may want to speak with your parents about liquidating assets, particularly with regard to selling the family home to finance either a smaller home or an assisted living facility.
 Also, find out about your parents’ long-term care insurance and their savings and resources.

 It might make sense for you to be listed as their power of attorney so you can help them make some of these financial decisions.
+That process can sound more daunting than it really is and we even help you out with instructions for the Power of Attorney IRS form in this article.
 Making a move late in life can be mentally and emotionally draining.
 Help your parents find a facility or a new home environment that works for their current and future needs, and give them as much of a say in the choice as possible.